 September-November fulltime (Q1)

-The pilot has started in September 2018.
+The pilot took place in September 2018.
 This was very well received and has led to an exciting new chapter of JIP.
-The pilot of 2018 intends the participation of ± five interdisciplinary project teams of each 4 to 5 selected MSc students.
-The projects are focused on integrated design or research assignments, in addition to value adding, societal acceptance and engineering ethics.
+The pilot of 2018 included ± five interdisciplinary project teams of each 4 to 5 selected MSc students.
+The projects focused on integrated design or research assignments, in addition to topics such as value adding, societal acceptance and engineering ethics.
 The following elements are key for this project:

 - Working closely together with companies in business innovation ‘in the niche’ on a business case to create innovative impact.

 - Broadening yourself out of your field of expertise and sharing your disciplinary knowledge, deepening your analytic and creative skills.

-- To realize change and impact.
+- Realizing change and impact.
 Not afraid of getting a taste of success and failure to become resilient in the face of obstacles.

 Submit to prepare yourself for a future professional engineering environment in a rapidly changing world with complex global challenges and professions which even don’t exist yet.